top of page

 1985 – Monument to a revolution was the outcome of a long process that sought to seek methods for narrating and investigating a political process that primarily unfolded in a bureaucratic context – the Swedish central bank – and a situation where the division between politics and administration had become blurred.
 The work was staged in and around a villa on Värmdö in the Stockholm archipelago.
 The property was acquired in 1968 by the Swedish central bank, as a gift to its employees when the bank celebrated its 300th anniversary.
 In collaboration with Kompani Giraff.

 Stage Directions explores written instruction as an architectural tool.
 A manual describes how a waiting room is built up and taken down, and time is used as the principal unit of measurement.
 The waiting room is constructed by builders whose interpretation of the manual plays a central role in the project.
 The manual describes the construction and demolition of the structure at a certain location, within a set period, and within a particular economic framework.
-The project has been exhibited at Moderna dansteatern, (2014), Konstakademin (2015), Arkdes (2017), ÖSKG / Tjörnedala Konsthall (2023), The Farrell Centre (2024).
+The project has been exhibited at Moderna dansteatern (2014), Konstakademin (2015), Arkdes (2017), ÖSKG / Tjörnedala Konsthall (2023), The Farrell Centre (2024), and Tensta KOnsthall.
 In collaboration with Joanna Zawieja.

 2013: WEIGHT – THE GÖTEBORG INTERNATIONAL BIENNIAL FOR CONTEMPORARY ART, GÖTEBORG